vuejs/vue-test-utils/docs/pt-br/api/wrapper/destroy.md

 # destroy()

-Destroí a instância do componente Vue.
+Destrói a instância do componente Vue.

 - **Exemplo:**